Eli-knows-it/canvasforge-starter/README.md

 - The form endpoint validates content type, limits field count and length, uses a honeypot, and does not expose the recipient email publicly.
 - Before charging customers, add CAPTCHA/Turnstile, durable rate limiting, malware scanning, audit logs, backups, dependency monitoring, and a professional penetration test.

+CanvasForge V4 editor update

+Replace these complete files:

+components/editor-client.tsx

+app/globals.css

+No Supabase schema changes are required.

+Included

+Tool sidebar remains available in Visual-only mode.

+Multiple photo selection and upload.

+Text editing only synchronizes on blur, preventing constant iframe reloads.

+Visual scroll position is restored after a visual edit synchronizes.

+Clicking a visual element jumps the HTML editor to the likely matching tag.

+Code editing no longer triggers visual selection on every keystroke; double-click HTML to select the visual element.

+Grid dragging uses page coordinates and can place elements anywhere on the page.

+Critical computed typography and colors are preserved when an element moves to the freeform body grid.

+Selected elements get a browser resize handle in the lower-right corner.

+Text insertion, shapes, photos, contact forms, fonts, links, page templates, and current-header/footer pages.

+Preview modal restored.

+Existing AI links are read into the link field when selected.

+After committing to main, wait for Vercel to deploy and hard-refresh with Ctrl+Shift+R.